puppetlabs/puppet-docs/source/puppet/3.7/reference/future_lang_resources.markdown

 * [Classes][class] and [defined types][defined_type] can contain groups of resources.
 These resources will only be managed if you add that class (or defined resource) to the catalog.
 * [Virtual resources][virtual] are only added to the catalog once they are [realized][realize].

-### Value of a Resource Declaration

-Resource declarations are [expressions][] in the Puppet language --- they always have a side effect (adding a resource to the catalog), but they also resolve to a value.

-The value of a resource declaration is an [array][] of [resource references][reference], with one reference for each resource the expression describes.

-**Note:** A resource declaration has extremely low precedence; in fact, it's even lower than the variable assignment operator (`=`).
-This means that in almost every place where you can use a resource declaration for its value, you will need to surround it with parentheses to properly associate it with the expression that uses the value.

 Special Resource Attributes
 -----